dprashanth/Getting-CleaningData/CodeBook.md

 ##Code Book
 ====================
-##Descrivbes the variables in the final Data Set
+##Describes the variables in the final Data Set

 *Subject - indicates the subject , ranges from 1 to 3
 *ActivityName - indicates the activity performed